OpenDataManchester/Open3P/docs/3_Data_Specification/3_1_Base_Materials.md

 ## Template

-Materials should be provided as a separate csv file, in tidy format.
-This means that each row of the csv file should be one material that is combined in the materials csv to create combinations.
+Base materials should be provided as a separate csv file, in tidy format.
+This means that each row of the csv file should be one base material.
 An example is provided.

 The specification of this csv file is as follows: